 What is a condition?

 Conditions are requirements that a company must complete to be allowed to construct, operate and abandon a project.
-A large portion of the NEB’s compliance work focuses on overseeing companies to make sure they comply with the conditions the NEB has set.
+A large portion of the CER’s compliance work focuses on overseeing companies to make sure they comply with the conditions the CER has set.

 What does a condition do?